 Please read these general safety guidelines before you start the challenge.

-Challenge schedule
+Challenge exercises

 Get a printable copy of the tighten flabby arms challenge schedule